THU. SEP. 21 // 7 PM

-Pivot, a brand-new live storytelling series in Spokane, invites you to their second open mic story slam.
-This slam's theme is "Close Calls."
+Pivot, a live storytelling series in Spokane, invites you to an open mic story slam with the theme "School Days."

 Are you eager to tell a story of your own?
 Community members are invited to tell a true story from their own lives (up to 5 minutes long) in front of an audience.
 If you'd like to tell a story, show up a little early to throw your name in a hat, and as many storytellers as time allows will have an opportunity to share.